 Rent will vary depending on the size, location, and condition of the flat.
-Most single bedrooms in a shared student flat can cost between £350-550 per month.
+On average, most single bedrooms in a shared student flat can cost between £400-700 per month.
 All students will have to pay gas and electricity bills.
-In addition you may want to factor in other costs including telephone, internet, and a TV licence as these will not be included.
+In addition you may want to factor in other costs including telephone. internet, and a TV licence as these will not be included.
 Please note that most landlords will request one month rent in advance in addition to your deposit, and may request up to 6 months if students do not have a UK guarantor or a reference.
+If you cannot provide a UK based guarantor, you may wish to use a third party service such as Helpinghand.co.uk who will act as your guarantor for a small monthly fee.